typedb/typedb-docs/05-typedb-cluster/01-install-and-run.md

 failure: to tolerate N nodes failing, cluster needs to consist of 2*N+1 nodes.
 This section describes how it's done on an example 3-node setup (in this case, one node can fail and no data is lost).

-Each node binds to two ports: a client port which TypeDB client drivers connect to (`1729`), and a server port (`1730`) which is used for inter-node server-to-server communication.
+Each node binds to two ports: a client port which TypeDB client drivers connect to (`1729`), and two server ports (`1730` and `1731`) for server-to-server communication.

 For the tutorial, it's assumed that all three nodes are on the same virtual network and have relevant ports unblocked by the firewall.
 Node have IP addresses of `10.0.0.1`, `10.0.0.2` and `10.0.0.3` and hostnames of